SergioMEV/slurm-for-dummies/README.md

 Remember to do this on each computer.

 ## Setting up Munge
 Installing Munge is pretty straightforward once you figure out what you're doing.
 However, the one thing that can get tricky is the file permissions, so make sure you follow the steps in order.
-Also, we recommend configuring the control node first and then configuring the worker nodes.
+Also, we recommend configuring the controller node first and then configuring the worker nodes.

 ### Control Node
 First, run the following command to install the munge packages.